purplecabbage/phonegap-plugins/Android/BackgroundService/README.md

 # Background Service Plugin for Phonegap #

-A plugin (and framework) that allows the development and operation of an Android Background Service.
+A plugin (and framework code) that allows the development and operation of an Android Background Service.

 The example MyService Background Service will write a Hello message to the LogCat every minute.
 The MyService is designed as sample code.